agg23/fpga-tamagotchi/README.md

 See [Platform Installation Instructions](docs/platform_installation.md) for platform-specific instructions on how to install the core.
 It also contains information on what ROMs you need.

+## Manual

+If you've forgotten how to use the Tamagotchi in the nearly 30 years since it's release, [check out the official manual](https://www.bandai.com/wp-content/uploads/TamaIS_Gen1_pg1.pdf).

 ## Features

 ### Savestates/Sleep + Wake